kazuyaseki/figma-to-react/README.md

 ## The Problem

-Many Figma to Code tools have one or more problems of the follwings
+Many Figma to Code tools have one or more problems of the follwings:

 - It generates for whole Figma file(not by component)
 - need to go outside of Figma to visit service's site